 I am a vet that came for the Stand Down living at HEP.
 I am so glad I went, I have never seen anything like what you guys put on outside of the military.
 I cannot really put into words the impact your event did for me.
 I received more information, and help in 24hrs than I could have done myself in a month.
 The vendors there spent time to explain things in a way in which you could understand, and I found out things I would normally never find out going to their offices.
 People actually cared, and that was awesome, I had to fight back tears several times throughout the speakers and events; I felt proud again, you and your crew did that.
 I hope you guys realize how much you did for us vets out there.
 God bless you, and thank you so much.

 In times of war, exhausted combat units requiring time to rest and recover were removed from the battlefields to a place of security and safety.
-Today, Stand Down refers to a grassroots, community-based intervention program designed to help the nation’s estimated 67,000 homeless veterans “combat” life on the streets.
+Today, Operation Stand Down refers to a grassroots, community-based intervention program designed to help the nation’s estimated 38,000 homeless veterans “combat” life on the streets.

-There are several was for you to get involved and help with this years Stand Down.
+There are several ways for you to get involved and help with this years Operation Stand Down.

 "Stand Down" began in San Diego in 1988.
 Twenty-five years later, that organization has celebrated many successes, and was featured in 2010 on “60 Minutes.”
 There are now more than 200 Stand Downs throughout the country.
-While many Stand Downs are a one-day event, this is a three day event, for all homeless veterans located in the Tampa Bay Area.
+While many Stand Downs are a one-day event, Operation Stand Down is a three day event, for all homeless veterans located in the Tampa Bay Area.

 One Community Now